 The overall shape of the Lilies very naturally corresponds to the Boo ghost.
 To add extra character, you also have to use the safety beads and sew the blush.

-The loop can be knotted into a boo, which is my favorite part of this charm.
+The loop can be knotted into a bow, which is my favorite part of this charm.
 Will you crochet it this spring?

 Here are similar spring amigurumi!

-This is a simple, easy, and beginner-friendly version of the crochet daisy.
+This is a simple, easy, and beginner-friendly version of the crochet daisy flower charm.
 With that said, you have to crochet a flat 8-petal flower (again with optional safety beads) and a crochet leaf.

 While the pink and yellow yarn is awesome, my favorite is still the natural white and yellow.